Together with Dubai schools, KHDA is working to support and improve the wellbeing of students.

-This focus on happiness and wellbeing is supported by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, reflecting that:
+The focus on happiness and wellbeing is supported by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, who indicates that:

 “We will seek to create a society where our people’s happiness is paramount, by sustaining an environment in which they can truly flourish.”

-We aim to find out how students feel and think about their own wellbeing, happiness, quality of life and engagement.
-The census is not a test and there are no right or wrong answers.
-The answers to each student’s questions will be kept confidential and the results will not be used to identify individuals.
+The Dubai Student Wellbeing Census is a five-year project to find out how students feel and think about their own wellbeing, happiness, quality of life and engagement.
+The Census is not a test and there are no right or wrong answers.
+The answers to each student’s questions are kept confidential and the results are not used to identify individuals.

-To view different material related to the census, see the attachments beside this page.
+To view the latest material related to the Census, please click on the attachments beside this page.